djunekz/bashxt/README.md

 # How to use BashXT

-Alat sederhana, tinggal pilih nomor untuk melihat kode warna
+Alat sederhana, tinggal pilih nomor untuk melihat informasinya